Buck Run (Buck Creek) – Scott Township Post Office: 1872 – 1904 Location: 38.985678, -83.579925

 Classification: small town

 The Olde Wayside Inn at 222 W Main Street was initially called the Bradford Tavern.
 It was built in 1804 by General David Bradford, the same year West Union was founded.
 He achieved the rank of general in the Ohio Militia and was a smart entrepreneur.
-On top of running the hotel & tavern, David also operated a stagecoach service along Zane’s Trace from Maysville, Kentucky to Chillicothe, Ohio.
-It always stopped at the Wayside Inn & gave him a leg up on the local competition with places such as the Wickerham Inn & Revolutionary War veteran John Killin’s tavern at Killinstown, just a few miles east of West Union on State Route 125.
+On top of running the hotel and tavern, David also operated a stagecoach service along Zane’s Trace from Maysville, Kentucky to Chillicothe, Ohio.
+It always stopped at the Wayside Inn and gave him a leg up on the local competition with places such as the Wickerham Inn and Revolutionary War veteran John Killin’s tavern at Killinstown, just a few miles east of West Union on State Route 125.

 The Bradford Tavern was sold a few times over the passing decades of the 1800s.
 It was called the Marlatt House in the 1840s-1850s.
-From 1860 to the mid-1880s the inn was owned by John Crawford & went by the name Crawford House.
+From 1860 to the mid-1880s the inn was owned by John Crawford and went by the name Crawford House.
 John paid J.A.
 Caldwell, a well-known map publisher, to put an engraving of the building in the 1880 Illustrated Historical Atlas Of Adams County, Ohio.
-William and Grace Lafferty purchased the tavern in 1936 & renamed it the Olde Wayside Inn.
+William and Grace Lafferty purchased the tavern in 1936 and renamed it the Olde Wayside Inn.
 The current proprietor, Teresa Witten, is maintaining the tradition of keeping the building in operation.